RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

-# Creating and Consuming REST Services with FoxPro
+# Building and Consuming REST Services with FoxPro

 REST APIs, or Web Services that use plain HTTP requests and JSON have become the replacement for more complex SOAP based service architectures of the past.
 Most modern APIs available on the Web — from Credit Card Processors, to eCommerce back ends, to mail services, Cloud Provider APIs and Social Media data access —  all use REST services or variants thereof to make remote data available for remote interaction.

 REST services tend to be much simpler to build and consume than SOAP, because they don't require any custom tooling as SOAP/WSDL services did.
 They use the HTTP protocol for sending requests over the Web, and typically use JSON's as their serialization format.
 JSON's simple type structure is inherently easier to create and parse into object structures from a language like FoxPro and REST's clear separation between the message (JSON) and the protocol layers (HTTP Headers/Protocol) reduces the amount of infrastructure that is required in order to use the technology.

 Because of its simplicity REST can also be directly consumed by Web applications rather than going through a server proxy.
-JSON is a JavaScript native format (essentially an object literal) and so JavaScript based applications can easily consume REST services directly.
+JSON is a JavaScript native format (essentially an *object literal*) and so any JavaScript applications can easily consume REST services directly.

-This makes REST useful for double duty both as a remote data service API and a backend for internal Web applications.
-Often these two tasks can overlap, with applications exposing both the Web application for interactive use (SPA applications) and a service for remote data API access.
+This makes REST useful for double duty both as a remote data service API and a backend for internal SPA type Web applications.
+Often these two tasks can overlap, with applications exposing both the Web application for interactive Web and App use, and a service for remote data API access.
 Many big services like Twitter, Facebook and Cloud Providers like Azure use APIs to drive their front ends while also exposing those same APIs for remote access.

 One of the big reasons of REST's popularity and success in recent years is its simplicity: All you need to consume a REST Service is an HTTP Client and a JSON parser.
 On the server too no special tools are required beyond a Web Server and the ability to capture HTTP requests and write HTTP responses which means that its easy to create REST service endpoints manually, and there are lots of support frameworks to choose from to provide automated REST service integrations.

 ## Client and Server
-For developers there are two scenarios that you're going to deal with when it comes to REST Services:
+For this article there are two scenarios that you're going to deal with when it comes to REST Services:

 * Consuming REST Services
-* Creating Server APIs using REST
+* Creating Server APIs using REST Services

-In this article I'll talk about both of these scenarios in the context of Visual FoxPro.
+I'll talk about both of these scenarios in the context of Visual FoxPro.
 We'll start with retrieving some data from an HTTP service and consuming it in FoxPro, and then jump to the other end and create a REST JSON service on the server side using [Web Connection](https://webconnection.west-wind.com).

 But before the practical bits, let's talk about what REST is and what makes it unique and how it differs from what came before.

 ## So what is REST?
-Unlike older protocols like SOAP, REST is not a standard and doesn't have a formal definition.
-Rather it's a set of common *'recommendations'* or a *'style'* of building HTTP based Web Services.
+Unlike older protocols like SOAP, .
+REST is not a specific standard or even a specification and it doesn't have a formal definition.
+There's no Web site that you can go to to look up how to specifically architect your HTTP Service.
+Rather it's a set of common *'recommendations'* or a *'style'* of building HTTP based Web Services based on the semantics of the HTTP protocol.

 Officially REST stands for **Representational State Transfer** which is a fairly cryptic term to describe what amounts to Web based APIs.
-The idea of the term is that you have fixed URLs from which you can transfer state - or data - back and forth between a client and server.
+The idea behind the term is that you have fixed URLs from which you can transfer state - or data - back and forth between a client and server.

-REST is not a specific standard or even a specification.
-There's no Web site that you can go to to look up how to specifically architect your HTTP Service.
-Rather it's a loose set of 'recommendations' based on the semantics of the HTTP protocol.

 Since there isn't a fixed standard you can look at, here's Wikipidia's broad definition:

 > Representational state transfer (REST) is a software **architectural style** that was created to guide the design and development of the architecture for the World Wide Web.
 REST defines a **set of constraints** for how the architecture of an Internet-scale distributed hypermedia system, such as the Web, should behave.
 The REST architectural style emphasizes the scalability of interactions between components, uniform interfaces, independent deployment of components, and the creation of a layered architecture to facilitate caching components to reduce user-perceived latency, enforce security, and encapsulate legacy systems.

-As you can see this is pretty vague and open to interpretation with words like **architectual style** and general **set of constraints**.
-There's nothing specific about this 'recommendation', other than it uses HTTP to access and send data.
+This is pretty vague and open to interpretation with words like **architectual style** and **general set of constraints**.
+There's nothing specific about this 'recommendation', other than it uses the HTTP protocol to access and send data.

 ## REST is all about HTTP
 REST is all about taking maximum advantage of the HTTP Web protocol.

 HTTP is the protocol used to communicate on the Web.
-HTTP traditionally has been the protocol of Web Browsers, but more recently the use of Web APIs increasingly sees HTTP use by applications using HTTP client software either built into frameworks or tools used with various languages.
-Most mobile apps and many desktop applications these days use REST based API calls to provide their data used in these native applications as well.
-In short, HTTP is very prominently used in today's modern applications.
+HTTP traditionally has been the protocol of Web Browsers, but more recently the use of Web APIs increasingly sees HTTP use by applications using HTTP client software either built into frameworks or tools.

+HTTP is very prominently used in today's modern applications even outside of the context of traditional Web applications: You see APIs used heavily these days in native Mobile apps as well as many desktop applications.

 The HTTP protocol is used to send and retrieve data in a simple, one-way transactional manner: A request is made with headers and content, and a response is returned also with headers and content.

 Requests only go one way from the client to the server.
-While the server can return data from a request, it cannot directly call back to a client (technically it's possible using WebSockets but that's another store for another day).
+While the server can return data from in response to a request, it cannot independently call back to the client outside of an incoming request context.
+There are other ways to do this namely using Web Sockets that are built on top of HTTP, but that's a separate protocol and not applicable to REST.

-Finally HTTP is inherently stateless - each request has to provide its own context to the server as it opens and closes a connection to the server.
-There's no explicit persistent state across requests unless some mechanism like HTTP Cookies or custom headers are used to forward information between requests.
-It's unusual though to use these mechanisms for APIs.
-The only persistant state that's usually required is `Authorization` for which there are other ways such as Bearer Tokens headers that can be sent on every request.
+Finally it's important to remember that HTTP is inherently stateless - each request has to provide its own context to the server as each request opens and closes a connection to the server.
+There's no explicit persistent state across requests unless some mechanism like HTTP Cookies or custom headers are used between requests.
+It's unusual though to use these mechanisms for APIs - API clients tend to keep state in the context of the application and then send it as part of the request or the request headers which most commonly includes authentication in the form of auth tokens.

 Here's what the HTTP Request and Response are made up of: